fasferraz/NWu-Non3GPP-5GC/README.md

-# NWu-Non3GPP-5GC
+# NWu-Non3GPP-5GC client
-NWu IKEv2/IPSec Dialer for 5GC / N3IWF
+NWu IKEv2/IPSec Client Dialer for 5GC-N3IWF

-This is a NWu and SWu client emulator done in python3 that establishes an IKEv2/IPSec tunnel with an N3IWF or ePDG.
+This is a NWu and SWu client emulator done in python3 that establishes an IKEv2/IPSec tunnel(s) with N3IWF or ePDG.
-This application implements not only the control plane of NWu and SWu (IKEv2) but also the user plane (IPSec).
+This application implements not only the control plane of NWu and SWu (IKEv2 and first SA child (for NWu)) but also the user plane (IPSec).

 To interact with a real N3IWF or ePDG you need to get credentials from the USIM to derive the keys needed for 5G-AKA, EAP-AKA' or EAP-AKA, so once again you need to have a modem that supports the AT command AT+CSIM, or a SmartCard reader, or even through an https server (see https://github.com/fasferraz/USIM-https-server).